Parades Commission

 The Parades Commission is a quasi-judicial non-departmental public body responsible for placing restrictions on any parades in Northern Ireland it deems contentious or offensive.
 It is composed of seven members, all of whom are appointed by the Secretary of State for Northern Ireland.
 Restrictions it can impose include a prohibition on music being played, re-routing parades to avoid contentious areas, or banning certain participants based on previous breaches of its determinations.
 Its rulings are usually enforced by either parade stewards or the police, though there are disputes as to whether this is done to the letter of the law in certain areas.
-The commission acts under the Public Processions (Northern Ireland) Act 1998 (c.
-2).

 Parade organisers and participants are liable to arrest and prosecution for breaching any of the commission's rulings, although no-one has been charged since the commission was established in 1998.
 A section 6(7) offence has a maximum punishment of six months imprisonment or level five on the standard scale.

 The commission was set up after the large-scale civil strife that followed the Drumcree conflict over an Orange Order parade in Portadown.
 It has come under strong criticism from the Order.
 The Grand Lodge of the Order has a policy of non-engagement with the commission, although some private and district lodges, particularly those with contentious parades, have agreed to talk to it.

+Legislation

+The commission acts under the Public Processions (Northern Ireland) Act 1998 (c.
+2).
+The purpose of the legislation was to remove Secretaries of State of Northern Ireland from the process of deciding whether a parade should go ahead.

+The 1998 act was amended by the Public Processions (Amendment) (Northern Ireland) Order 2005.
+The 2005 order amended the 1998 act to include supporters of parades and rather than just participants and organisers of parades.
+The 2005 order also amended the 1998 act to give the commission authority over parades-related protests.

 Commissioners

-As of April 2021, the commissioners are:
+As of July 2026, the commissioners are: